State's own expert told grand jury police didn't kill Prude

 The grand jury ultimately rejected criminally negligent homicide charges against the three officers by a 15-5 vote, the transcripts show.

+The grand jury's decision not to indict was announced at the time it was made in February, but the transcripts of nine days of testimony from witnesses — including Prude's brother, police officers and experts — offer a rare window into a process normally kept under wraps.

-Prude family lawyer Elliot Shields said it was upsetting to confirm his suspicion that prosecutors had undermined their own case by calling Vilke.
+Prude family lawyer Elliot Shields said he believed prosecutors had undermined their own case by calling Vilke, whom he likened to a defense witness.

 “It’s obvious that they didn’t even try,” Shields told The Associated Press.